foundry-vtt-community/wiki.js/development/guides/Hooks_Listening_Calling.md

 # Calling: When there's no hook to hold on to
 At some point, you might want to create your own calls, be it to enrich the API your module provides or just to facilitate your own coding implementation.
+> The [Library Module](https://foundryvtt.wiki/en/development/library-modules) page, provides a good example of a 'Hooks.callAll' in a module to advertize it's readyness alongside a reference to it's own API.
+{.is-info}

+> It is worth mentionning at this point that hook calls are not sockets.
+Although some core events might give the impression that a single call happens for every client, hooks calls are local.
+{.is-warning}

-As and example, I'll leave you with a convenient snippet of my own that adds a callAll() when the user changes it's rollMode using the dropDown list from the chatLog side panel :
+A more 'niche' use case, if you need a hook for some core event that doesn't provide feedback.
+The following example adds a callAll() when the user changes it's rollMode using the dropDown list from the chatLog side panel :
 ```javascript
 Hooks.once('ready', async function () {